The Latest | |

 MMPs and CMMI Demos

-Medicare-Medicaid plans and the growing list of delivery model demonstrations offered by CMS
+Medicare-Medicaid plans and the growing list of delivery model demonstrations offered by CMS.

 A very recent PHC enrollee, Jim, was hospitalized for failure to thrive and a serious infection.
 At the hospital, RN-CM learned John had not been taking his Antiretroviral medications and, because of this, was highly susceptible to catastrophic opportunistic infections, opportunistic cancers and death.
 After inpatient stabilization, the RN-CM worked to ensure smooth transition to an appropriate skilled nursing facility and then home.
 While at the Skilled Nursing Facility, Jim’s Plan of Care (POC) was updated.
 As part of this process, the RN-CM learned Jim was frustrated with the array of pills, multiple physicians’ offices and poor physician office communication.